A 2024 Guide to Penghu Islands, Taiwan’s Offshore Paradise

 FamilyMarts in Penghu have Penghu cactus-flavored soft serve

 Penghu is actually one of the few places in Taiwan where I’ve ever got a bad sunburn.
-Most things to do in Penghu are outdoors, not to mention that the main way to get around is by scooter, on which you are totally exposed.
+Most things to do in Penghu are outdoors, not to mention that the main way many people get around is by scooter, on which you are totally exposed.

 I highly recommend bringing strong sunscreen and thin but long-sleeved shirt and long pants for riding around.